Bruin-Dev/Intelygenz/README.md

 **VERY IMPORTANT: If the microservice is using any custompackages, change any line related with them after each pip freeze for a relative import.
 I.E: If you are using velocloud package, change `velocloud==3.2.19` line to `../custompackages/velocloud`**

+### Changes and debugging

+If any change it's performed in a custom package, it must be uninstalled from the virtual environment and reinstalled with pip.

+To debug with PyCharm, you must put the breakpoint **in the copy in site-packages** of the custompackage.
+To find that files, cntrl + right click on the in a call in your code of the function you want to debug.

 # Run the project